I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Using the Elmer’s Glue as a decoupage medium, worked really well.
 I was a little concerned about how the glue would work on the wood, but it worked like a charm.
 The glue is strong, it dried clear and cleanup was a breeze.
 I will definitely try using it again, maybe on a different surface.

+I’m so glad I used an old dictionary as my decoupage paper.
 I absolutely love the random ripped look of the book pages.
 (And it was really fun finding interesting words on the pages to apply to the dresser) The pages were really easy to apply and there was minimal wrinkling.
 If you are thinking about using book pages as a decoupage paper, I’d say go for it!

 Overall, I’m extremely impressed with the way this dresser turned out.
 The decoupage hid the flaws on the dresser drawers beautifully.
 They aren’t 100% perfect, but they look a heck of a lot better than they originally were.
 I’ll call that a win in my book.